-Description Mitigation policies and actions KPIs 2018 2019 Constantia Flexibles transforms this requirement into strong business opportunities by developing new packaging solutions to satisfy the need of (end-)customers' Health & Safety for its direct clients (for and pharma industry).
-Moreover, according the global trends Constantia Flexibles chose to be innovative for - like Urbanization, Emerging middle class, Health, Premium Products and Sustainability, the company recognizes and realizes a loof further options to improve sustainable packaging by meeting customer's needs. (incl.
+Description Mitigation policies and actions KPIs 2018 2019 Constantia Flexibles transforms this requirement into strong business opportunities by developing new packaging solutions to satisfy the need of (end-)customers' Health & Safety for its direct clients (food and pharma industry).
+Moreover, according the global trends Constantia Flexibles chose to be innovative for - like Urbanization, Emerging middle class, Health, Premium Products and Sustainability, the company recognizes and realizes a lot of further options to improve sustainable packaging by meeting customer's needs.
+Register of regulatory requirements and further internal regulations on Food Safety/Food defense plan (incl.
 HACCP) and for GMP and hygiene-aspects in production.
 To be defined for 2020 Not applicable Not applicable